vadrov/stm32f407vet6_display_fsmc_ili9488_ili9341_st7789_xpt2046/README.md

 ## A variant of the display module made according to the above scheme:
 <img width="1142" height="654" alt="TFT_LCD_DBI_board" src="https://github.com/user-attachments/assets/cb208a04-4b7a-45a8-9e8f-eb6f4da9a864" />

+## An example of display operation on the ili9488 controller (480x320):
 https://github.com/user-attachments/assets/68153178-155e-4537-9a98-4472d4e05348